cathydutton/cathydutton.github.io/_drafts/2017-03-08-The-great-css-myth.md

 The box model is used to calculate the width and height of elements.
 It is a calculation step and not solely relied upon for determining the final layout and positioning of elements."

-box-sizing: border-box often allows elements to behave in amore expected way.
+box-sizing: border-box often allows elements to behave in amore expected way.-->